ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 get recorded as a transaction, but rather as a query.
 If you select `Submit Transaction`, that would be recorded as a transaction.
 Once it gives you a prompt, enter the text below.
-Then hit `enter` and then `enter` again to bypass the transient data prompt and execute the query.
+Then hit `enter` and then `enter` again to bypass the transient data prompt and execute the query:
-:

     "001"